Oh No DEER…Not Here!

 If deer are causing problems in your yard and garden, here are some ways to protect your plants.

 These solutions are made with ingredients you probably have around your house right now.
-If you want to take this route, Better Homes and Gardens has a good list of deer repellent recipes HERE.
+If you want to take this route, the website Deer-Departed.com has a good list of deer repellent recipes.

-The simplest, most effective way to keep the deer away is to buy a commercial deer repellent at your local hardware store, garden center or online.
+The simplest, most effective way to keep the deer away is to buy deer repellent and a sprayer at your local hardware store, garden center or online.
 Many brands of deer repellents include the same natural ingredients as the home remedies, but in higher concentrations.
-Some of the most highly recommended brands include Plantskydd, Bobbix, Liquid Fence and Messina Wildlife Deer Stopper.
-You will also need a garden sprayer that will hold at least a gallon of liquid solution.

 How to Apply Deer Repellents

-It is important to start spraying early in the season, before deer discover that your plants are tasty.
-It only takes a few minutes to spray your beds, and the time you invest early will save you the frustration and disappointment of flowers that end up being deer food.
+It is important to start spraying early in the season, before any vulnerable flower buds appear.
+It only takes a few minutes and the time invested in spraying your beds will save you the frustration and disappointment of flowers that end up being deer food.